Concordium/concordium.github.io/source/shared/net/concepts/concepts-delegation.rst

 Pools and Rewards
 =================

 A baker opens a :ref:`pool<glossary-baker-pool>`, and other CCD holders delegate some stake to this pool.
 The probability that the baker running the pool is chosen to bake the next block is then proportional to the total stake in the pool.
-Rewards are distributed to everyone in the pool proportional to their stake, and the baker takes a commission on the earnings of the delegators.
+When the pool rewards are distributed, the baker takes a commission and the rest of the rewards are distributed to the pool members in proportion to their stakes in the pool.
 For example, suppose that a pool has 10,000 CCD.
 And suppose that in a 24 hour period this pool earns 30 CCD as reward and the commission of the baker is 10%.
 The baker receives 3 CCD as commission.
 The rest (27 CCD) is distributed to the members of the pool according to their relative stake in their pool.
 This means a party with 1,000 CCD in the pool will receive 2.7 CCD.

 Pool rewards are in three categories: finalization, baking and transaction fee rewards.
 These can have separate commission rates.